ritikkhandelwal945/SPORTSSTORE/README.md

 # Ecom

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.Also do npm run json this will active the rest API.

 ## Development server